evilsocket/shellz/README.md

     shellz -run uptime -to all.txt

-Run the command `uptime` on every shell and save each outputs to a different file using per-shell data (every field referenced between `{{` and `}}` will be replaced by the shell json fields equivalent):
+Run the command `uptime` on every shell and save each outputs to a different file using per-shell data (every field referenced between `{{` and `}}` will be replaced by the json field of the shell object):

     shellz -run uptime -to "{{.Identity.Username}}_{{.Name}}.txt"